IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 About this document
 The purpose of this document is to provide complete and detailed guidance and reference information.
 This information is used by system administrators who work with z/OS Data Set File System (DSFS).
 How this document is organized
-· Part 1, "DSFS administration guide," on page 1 provides guidance information for Data Set File System (DSFS).
+Â· Part 1, "DSFS administration guide," on page 1 provides guidance information for Data Set File System (DSFS).
-· Part 2, "DSFS administration reference," on page 57 provides reference information about system commands, DSFS commands, and the DSFS configuration options file.
+Â· Part 2, "DSFS administration reference," on page 57 provides reference information about system commands, DSFS commands, and the DSFS configuration options file.
 Conventions used in this book
 This document uses the following typographic conventions:
 Bold Bold words or characters represent system elements that you must enter into the system literally, such as commands.